alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

 <img src="/assets/images/posts/adf-rest-p4/step3-3.png" alt="Step 3-3" />

 This time the output window shows scrambled text only.
-This is a desired effect, because such non-sensitive text flow comes to the logs instead of secrets which are send and intercepted by logging subsystem as a plain text.
+This is the desired effect because such non-sensitive text flow comes to the logs instead of secrets which are sent and intercepted by the logging subsystem as a plain text.

 ### Final words

-The third piece of our pipeline – a management of secrets by a Key Vault also has a place in an implementation.
-Also, the pipeline activities  do not send secrets as a plain text anymore.
+The third piece of our pipeline – management of secrets by a Key Vault also has a place in an implementation.
+Also, the pipeline activities  do not send secrets as plain text anymore.

 Many thanks for reading.